Other articles you might like:

 The basic anatomy of a shipping label includes a return address, a destination address, the shipping date, weight, shipping priority, and a tracking number.
 There are also specific items that delivery services use but these are the core sections you need for your shipping label to work.
 In this article, we’ll go through every part of the shipping label to help you understand why they’re important, and some common mistakes to avoid.

 When you’re ready to buy shipping labels, Avery offers several ways to order superior shipping labels online.
 You can buy printable shipping labels by the sheet, our popular retail packs, or order custom shipping labels professionally printed by Avery WePrint.

-The Parts of a Shipping Label
+Parts of a shipping label